Helen Mirren: Health and beliefs

+Mirren has described herself as "such a feminist".

+Recognition and image

 On 11 May 2010, Mirren attended the unveiling of her waxwork at Madame Tussauds in London.
-In 2012, she was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork—The Beatles' Sgt.
+In 2012, she was among the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life that he most admired.
 In 2010, she was named Sexiest Woman Alive by Esquire, and in a 2011 photo shoot for the magazine, she stripped down and covered up with the Union Jack.

-In 2013, Mirren was announced as one of several new models for Marks & Spencer's "Womanism" campaign.
+In 2013, Mirren was one of several new models for Marks & Spencer's "Womanism" campaign.
 Subtitled "Britain's leading ladies", the campaign featured Mirren alongside British women from various fields, including pop singer Ellie Goulding, double Olympic gold medal-winning boxer Nicola Adams, and writer Monica Ali.
 In March 2013, The Guardian listed Mirren as one of the 50 Best-Dressed Over 50.
+In March 2024, to commemorate the 65th anniversary of International Women's Day, Mirren was one of a number of female celebrities who had their likeness turned into Barbie dolls.